 - An editable online guide to low-car life in Portland, with useful articles about things like every bus line in Portland ranked by frequency and reliability, good places to live in Portland without a car, the best Portland employers for low-car commuters and the history of TriMet fares.
 You can improve it yourself!
 Just click "edit" on the right.

-- A monthly commuting podcast in which Michael and Lily hash out the news that matters to low-car commuters in the time it takes the average Portlander to get to work and share a commuting tip of the month.
+- A monthly commuting podcast in which Lily, Michael and Jonathan hash out the news that matters to low-car commuters in the time it takes the average Portlander to get to work and share a commuting tip of the month.

-- A community of readers who gather on our Facebook page, Twitter stream and blog to talk about their low-car lifestyles and the things that matter to them.
+- A community of readers who gather at our events, Facebook page and Twitter stream to talk about their low-car lifestyles and the things that matter to them.

 Have you read about our mission?
 There's a mission.